null1024-ws/Poisoning-Attack-on-Code-Completion-Models/README.md

 - Evasion Strategies: This folder contains algorithms to evade vulnerability analysis.
 - CodeModel: This folder contains attacks to Code Completion Models.
+- Test Cases: This folder contains 15 CWEs to verify effectiveness of our transformation strategies.